kdeng1158/Software-Development-Project/Documentation/Milestone2-013-01.md

 <img width="655" alt="Screen Shot 2022-02-16 at 1 59 16 PM" src="https://user-images.githubusercontent.com/74786501/154356083-9ec05c87-363b-4131-befd-886e29aa2f10.png">

-## Indivisual Contributions
+## Individual Contributions
-### Paige Burns
-> Milestone 1 Contributions
-> > - I wrote the Application Description, Vision Statement, Version Control, and wrote 4 of the Use Cases ( https://github.com/cub-csci-3308-spring-2022/csci-3308-spring22-013-01/commits/main/milestonesubmissions/Milestone1-013-01.md ).
-> > - I also organized the github to have all of the required folders and make it easy to navigate.
->
-> Milestone 2 Contributions
-> > - I designed half of the wireframes on the Figma
-> > - I edited all frames on Figma to be a consistent design
->
->  Other Contributions:
-> > - I designed the logo, and added the color scheme and logo to our Project Resources folder on our github so that they can be used throughout our website.

 ### Kalvin Deng
 > Milestone 1 Contributions
 >
 > > - I helped set up the outline of the markdown file.
-> > - I also did half of the use case charts, and I made the diagram ( https://github.com/cub-csci-3308-spring-2022/csci-3308-spring22-013-01/commits/main/milestonesubmissions/Milestone1-013-01.md )
+> > - I also did half of the use case charts, and I made the diagram
 > > I came up with a few extra ideas for use cases that my teammates could also use
 >
 > Milestone 2 Contributions